 Rochester International Jazz Festival, the Gilmore Keyboard Festival,

 and the Sacramento Music Festival.
 In 2008, 2010, and 2014, she was

 invited to perform at the international Stride & Swing Piano Summit

 in Boswil, Switzerland.

-A serious student, dedicated to classic jazz and the stride piano tradition, she has played with a number of celebrated musicians, including Dick Hyman, Phil Flanigan, Rossano Sportiello, Louis Mazetier, Carl Sonny Leyland, and Danny Coots.
+A serious student, dedicated to classic jazz and the stride piano tradition, she has played with a number of celebrated musicians, including Dick Hyman, Phil Flanigan, Rossano Sportiello, Allan Vaché, Louis Mazetier, Nicki Parrott, and Danny Coots.
 Graduating from college with a Bachelor of Arts in Music, she was inducted into the Phi Beta Kappa academic honor society at the University of Chicago.

 Stephanie frequently performs with her husband, acclaimed pianist Paolo Alderighi, making fresh arrangements of songs from the Swing Era in a four-hands piano duo, and they currently have two albums together (see www.paoloandstephanie.com).
 In 2014, they played for the Prince of Wales and the Duchess of Cornwall at the Edinburgh Jazz & Blues Festival.
 Stephanie also enjoys accompanying Grammy-nominated lyricist and vocalist Lorraine Feather in a show that features the music of James P. Johnson and other stride piano composers, set to original lyrics by Feather (see www.nouveaustride.com).

-Stephanie has recorded eight albums and one DVD.
-Her “Live” CD was awarded the “New Talent Prize 2011” by the Hot Club of France.
+Stephanie has recorded nine albums and one DVD.
+Her solo “Live” CD was awarded the “New Talent Prize 2011” by the Hot Club of France.
 (CD track listings, video clips, ordering information, and more may be found on her website at www.stephanietrick.com.)

 © Stephanie Trick - www.stephanietrick.com